ptandler/vuepress-theme-single-page-sections/README.md

 ```

 The `sidebarImage` is optional.
 If defined, this image is included in the sidebar above the navigation links.
 In the mobil version, it is included in the navbar instead, as the sidebar is hidden then.

+## Customization

+The colors used are defined in `styles\palette.styl` and can be customized to fit your personal preferences.

 ## Implementation